“Myopia is not only about poor eyesight, it’s about increased risk of disabling eye diseases.”

 Unfortunately, in addition to blurry vision, myopia is often the gateway to serious blinding diseases.
 With ONE MILLON new cases occurring each week, Vision Scientists are warning that there is no safe amount of myopia.

 In a lens prescription each minus (-) diopter doubles the risk of developing ocular disorders.
 This is because elongation puts stress on the eye’s inner parts thereby inviting pre-mature development of maladies formerly attributed to old age.
-Nowadays, cataracts, glaucoma, retinal detachments, macular myopathy are striking more people, dramatically disabling not only millions of young people in their teens and twenties but also hitting adults over 45 with blinding conditions, which are the direct result of an over-stretched, weakened eyeball.
+Nowadays, cataracts, glaucoma, retinal detachments, macular myopathies are striking more people, dramatically disabling not only millions of young people in their teens and twenties but also hitting adults over 45 with blinding conditions, as the direct result of an over-stretched, weakened eyeball.
+Few nearsighted people know anything about these maladies: How they affect sight loss, how they may impact your ability to continue in a chosen profession and, how they can generally and quite profoundly disrupt one’s daily life.

 Origins of the current epidemic can be traced back to shortly after WWII – when societal changes began to dramatically reshape our environment.
 Although spikes in myopia have been documented in particular populations over past centuries, what’s different this time is that the international span and magnitude of the present-day crisis has sparked a massive world-wide response from researchers, practitioners and industry who have joined together to tackle this phenomenon.